PietroPelliconi/Dissipation-enhanced_scrambling_YSYK/README.md

 - $\gamma=0.15, 0.5, 1, 1.5, 2, 2.5$;
 - $\kappa/\Delta=0.2, 0.4, \ldots, 5.8$.

-The numerical dots and the dashed large-$p$ curves are saved to `Relaxation_rate_p_2.pdf`.
+The numerical dots and the dashed large - $p$ curves are saved to `Relaxation_rate_p_2.pdf`.

 ## 2. Lyapunov exponent for $p=2$